Lukeli0425/Galaxy-Deconv/README.md

 python train.py --n_epochs 100 --n_iters 4 --load_pretrain
 ```

-Test the algorithms from the perspectives of time and performance with [`test.py`](test.py).You can specify the number of galaxies you want to use in the test dataset:
+Test the algorithms from the perspectives of time and performance with [`test.py`](test.py).
+You can specify the number of galaxies you want to use in the test dataset:
 ```zsh
 python test.py --n_gal 5000
 ```